frccode/frccode/docs/Learn/Chapter_5/differential_control.md

 - **Encoders**: Measure wheel rotation for distance/speed
 - **Gyro**: Measures robot heading (optional but recommended)

 ### Key Classes in WPILIB

-Listed here are the objects/libraries from wpilib that are used to help with writing a diffierential drive.

 **DifferentialDrive**
 ```java
 // Controls left and right motors
 DifferentialDrive drive = new DifferentialDrive(leftMotor, rightMotor);
 ```

 **ChassisSpeeds**
 ```java